 Antimicrobial resistance is a huge issue facing the world today.
 How will we revolutionise the way we diagnose and treat patients with respiratory disease?

-Our research is split into non-fungal and fungal infection.
-It focused on providing more accurate, rapid diagnosis for patients with severe respiratory infections and better management of fungal infections – the areas where we believe our work can have the greatest impact.
+About one third of all antibiotic prescriptions are for chest infections.
+Our research focuses on providing more accurate, rapid diagnosis for patients with severe respiratory infections and better management of fungal infections – the areas where we believe our work can have the greatest impact.

 We know that there is a link between respiratory disease and an imbalance of microorganisms (bacteria, fungi and viruses) in the lung.

-- In collaboration with The Health eResearch Centre we are developing and evaluating software algorithms to process information about the patient’s condition, to help clinicians make timely, efficient and effective decisions on the antibiotics they use to treat patients in hospitals with serious infections. .
+- We are developing and evaluating software algorithms to process information about the patient’s condition in collaboration with The Health eResearch Centre, to help clinicians make timely, efficient and effective decisions on the antibiotics they use to treat patients in hospitals with serious infections.
 This will optimise antibiotic treatments going forward and ultimately improve patient safety for future generations.

-- Evaluating the ability to detect Azole resistance using molecular methods that can be applied as part of routine clinical care.
+- Able to detect antifungal resistance using molecular methods even when fungi do not grow, and continue to evaluate the impact of this new technology in routine clinical care.
+Evaluating the ability to detect Azole resistance using molecular methods that can be applied as part of routine clinical care.

 Our Respiratory Theme leads Manchester’s NIHR Infrastructure grant to accelerate our expertise in the rapid diagnosis of bacterial infections, AMR and sepsis.
 To support personalised care, we are identifying individualised antimicrobial dosing and rapid assessment of antimicrobial response with the aim to reduce emerging AMR.
 The new Centre will support large-scale clinical studies and leverage further funding in this area of global importance and immediate clinical need.